rotationalio/rotational.io/content/en/blog/2023-10-31-compression-vs-cryptography.md

 <small>Benchmark results for `Best Compression`</small>

-If you see any reason that our benchmark methodology or implementations of encryption or compression might have skewed our results -- please let us know!
-If your advice leads to an improvement in performance, we'll happily send you a t-shirt!

 ### Encryption/Decryption

 For our encryption methodology, we used [AES-GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) with a 256 bit block size.
 We generated a single, 32-byte key at the start of the benchmarks, and used the same key across all benchmarks.
-For each benchmark, we did generate a 12 byte nonce and append the nonce to the encrypted data.
+For each benchmark, we generated a 12 byte nonce and appended the nonce to the encrypted data.

 The `Encrypt` function was implemented as follows: